 Okay, are you ready to make some killer pizza?

-- 1.5 cups sourdough starter – it should be active, unfed, and hungry, in a similar state you’d add it to your bread recipes.
+- 1.5 cups sourdough starter – it should be at peak activity (recently fed and at least doubled in size) – in a similar state you’d add it to your bread recipes.

 - 1.5 cups flour – we use 3/4 cup bread flour (or white all purpose) and 3/4 cup whole wheat.
 For an extra hearty sourdough pizza crust, you can increase the whole wheat ratio, though it will likely be more dense.
 For a super fluffy crust, go lighter on the whole wheat and heavier on the white.